bendtherules/blog-hashnode-backup/ck9gm6g8806wpcss1jovs2nc4.md

 🎙️ Hi, I am Abhas.
 I interviewed at Flipkart for UI engineer 1 role at the start of 2019.

 It's already been one year from then, but I never publicly wrote about it.
 Over time, some people have asked me about the UI interview process at Flipkart.
-I have probably said that I will write back in some time, but never back.
+I have probably said that I will write back in some time, but never have.
 Really sorry for that!
-I have finally got around to writing today.
+I finally got around to writing today.

 **This is my effort to document the general process, while abstracting away the actual questions.**